Dependence uncertainty: a decision-theoretic approach: Motivation

-Furthermore, we provide an axiomatic analysis of independence among subspaces.
-That is, we answer axiomatically the question of when groups of subspaces are independent of each other, a case that is a crucial base case for numerous economic applications, e.g., the insurance sector.
+In the case of a maxmin expected utility (MEU) \citep{gilboa1989maxmin} decision maker facing dependence uncertainty, the additional axiom of Subspace Separation reduces all uncertainty to the singleton belief that postulates probabilistic independence among all subspaces.
+Related to the concept of correlation neglect, this model of \emph{dependence neglect} is a crucial base case for numerous economic applications, e.g., the insurance sector \citep{eyster2010correlation}.

 Our model and results aim to aid concrete decision-making in scenarios where the potential outcomes of given actions depend on multiple subspaces, such as the scenarios sketched above.
-For concreteness, we demonstrate the usefulness of our framework and the results in this paper through the following three economically relevant applications.
-At the end of each example, we refer to the sections relevant to the respective topics and phenomena discussed in the example.
+For concreteness, we demonstrate the usefulness of our framework and the results in this paper through the following examples.